roloje777/mg-bits-and-bytes-blog/_posts/2024-01-04-steve-perry.md

 > [Perry basically comes from the Portuguese surname <strong>Pereira</strong> means pear tree in Portuguese.
 Pera being the fruit](<https://en.wikipedia.org/wiki/Perry_(surname)>)
 > Many Portuguese immigrants chose to change to the American version "Perry".
 > Now I may or may not be related to them, you see my Dad's surname was Pereira Rolo, had a fantastic voice, <strong>I loved hearing him sing </strong>[Fado](https://en.wikipedia.org/wiki/Fado).
-> He often seronated my mom. ❤️ [Nem ás paredes confesso - Francisco José](https://youtu.be/WGhLr0VDrY0?si=97dK0OrTLjimFmZz)
+> He often serenaded my mom. ❤️ [Nem ás paredes confesso - Francisco José](https://youtu.be/WGhLr0VDrY0?si=97dK0OrTLjimFmZz)
 > In actual fact, my brothers and I all went to the surname Pereira in primary school.

 ### Steve Perry (Pereira) proudly Portuguese